apache/ctakes/README.md

 python -V
 ```
 > [!NOTE]
-> If you are using an integrated development environment (IDE), please see its documentation on using python.
+> If you are using an integrated development environment (IDE), please see its documentation on using git, Java, Python, and Apache Maven.
+> You should be able to use features in your IDE instead of running commands in a terminal.

 <br/>
 ### For developers: